jonnations/Sulawesi_Community_Repo/README.md

  - **Regression Analyses**

  The script `Regression_Analyses.Rmd` contains regression analyses for all SES variables.
 Each model uses n-species as the predictor, and ecospace volume or density, including the standard error of the measurement, as the response.
 More details are in the text.
 The continuous traits are in the first portion, followed by the discrete locomotion, and the phylogenetic diversity estimations (neither are probability distributions).

+ - **Plots**
+ Figures 3, 4, 5, S1, S2, and S3 were made in R. The scripts are in this Repo.
+Figure 5 has some minor modifications done in afdesign, such as moving the legend a bit.
+Otherwise, they are all the same as these scripts produce.

 All of the Predicted and SES values are saved together in a dataframe called `All_Traits.csv` in the main directory.